Dynamics of 3D focusing, energy-critical wave equation with radial data: Soliton resolution of almost non-radiative solutions

 The rest of this section is devoted to the proof of Proposition \ref{main tool}.
 We will apply an induction in the positive integer $n$.
-More precisely we split the proposition into part I and II, as marked in the proposition.
-We prove via a bootstrap argument that \begin{itemize} \item Part I holds for $n=1$; \item Part II holds if Part I holds, for any given $n\geq 1$; \item Part I holds for $n+1$ as long as the whole proposition holds for $n$. \end{itemize}
+More precisely we split the proof into three steps, each presented in an individual subsection (Section 4.2-4.4). \begin{itemize} \item In Step one we show that Proposition \ref{main tool} holds for $n=1$; \item In Step two we give some key estimates, which lead to the ratio estimate $|\alpha_{j+1}|/|\alpha_j| \lesssim_j \delta$; \item In Step three we prove that the proposition holds for $n+1$ as long as the proposition holds for $n$. \end{itemize} Before we start the proof, we first introduce some notations and preliminary results.